Frequently Asked Questions

 Starting an individual walking tour for the first time is always an exciting issue, which needs some initial preparations and information background.
 We hope the FAQs below will help you make it better and do this type of traveling more frequent in the future:

 Know before you go!

 We do encourage everybody to read more about the destination they are going to before getting there.
-Please note that the roadbook and the trip dossier may give you only information that is essential for the walking trip itself (navigation details) but not about the history of certain places or the local habits and holidays etc. The guide books of “Lonely Planet” or “Rough Guide” referring to your destination are may be the best choice for you although for some rural regions it would be best to find something on the Internet (including the travel forums of TripAdvsior and Lonely Planet).
+Please note that the roadbook may give you only information that is essential for the walking trip itself (navigation details) but not about the history of certain places of interest or the local habits and holidays etc. The guide books of “Lonely Planet” or “Rough Guide” referring to your destination are may be the best choice for you although for some rural regions it would be best to find something on the Internet (including the travel forums of TripAdvsior and Lonely Planet).
 Wherever you go please respect local people, their traditions, religions and environment.
 And remember: no country is like others.
 Do not try to compare Italy with Norway, or Austria with Romania.
 Leave your expectations at home and free your mind!
 Be sure that only this way you will enjoy your trip fully and will be able to appreciate the beauty of your surroundings so much more.

 What sorts of accommodation are normally used?